andrew/ultimate-awesome/README.md

 - [awesome-muds](https://github.com/maldorne/awesome-muds) - A curated list of MUD development resources, tools, and apps.
 - [awesome-resources](https://github.com/meet59patel/awesome-resources) - 🔥Awesome Resources, Bookmarks, Websites and Stars of the Web! 😎🔥.
 - [awesome-ppg](https://github.com/mintisan/awesome-ppg) - A comprehensive collection of PPG-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Photoplethysmography(HR/SpO2/BP) field.
+- [awesome-remote-working](https://github.com/mkassm/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [bitcoin-ponzi](https://github.com/openblockchains/bitcoin-ponzi) - Yes, Bitcoin Is a Ponzi - Learn How the Investment Fraud Works  ++ Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
 (Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL.
 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-gaussian-processes](https://github.com/RaulPL/awesome-gaussian-processes) - A curated list of resources for learning Gaussian Processes.
 - [awesome-chatgpt-resources](https://github.com/tarrysingh/awesome-chatgpt-resources) - Awesome ChatGPT | Massive Resources & Collection On The Internet.
-- [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [Awesome-Multi-Modal-Dialog](https://github.com/Yuco-Z/Awesome-Multi-Modal-Dialog) - [Paperlist] Awesome paper list of multimodal dialog, including methods, datasets and metrics.
 - [Awesome-Deep-Group-Recommendation](https://github.com/yueliu1999/Awesome-Deep-Group-Recommendation) - Awesome Deep Group Recommendation is a collection of SOTA, novel deep group recommendation methods (papers, codes, and datasets).